wine-mono/mono/README.md

 your code implies licensing your work under the same free software license as the existing code.

+Alternatively, pull requests may be made to [the official mirror on GitHub](https://github.com/wine-mono/mono).
+This creates more work for the maintainer, so it's not preferred, but it may make sense if you're on GitHub already and only planning to send a single change.

 Reporting bugs
 ==============

-To submit bug reports, please [file a bug on the Winehq Bugzilla](https://bugs.winehq.org/enter_bug.cgi?product=Framework%20Mono).
+To submit bug reports, please [file a bug on the Winehq Bugzilla](https://bugs.winehq.org/enter_bug.cgi?product=Framework%20Mono) or [an issue on GitLab](https://gitlab.winehq.org/mono/mono/-/issues/new), or [an issue on the official mirror on GitHub](https://github.com/wine-mono/mono/issues/new).

 Configuration Options
 =====================